 Get the Samsung if you want better bass, but if you prefer a brighter sound and don't have the room for a full setup, the Sennheiser is a decent standalone option.

-Unfortunately, this soundbar can be a bit of a hassle to set up.
-You need to download the Sonos app on your phone for it to work, but it doesn't support Bluetooth, so you have to either connect it to your home's Wi-Fi network or plug in a wired Internet connection.
-It also only has an HDMI ARC port, so you'll need to use the adapter provided should your TV only support optical audio.
-However, if these limited connectivity options aren't a problem for you, though, it's a well-rounded, upgradeable choice.
+On the downside, this soundbar can be a pain to set up.
+You'll need the Sonos app on your phone to get the most out of this soundbar.
+It doesn't support Bluetooth; you'll need to use a Wi-Fi or wired internet connection instead.
+It's also only got an HDMI ARC port, so you'll need to use the adapter provided should your TV only support optical audio.
+However, if these limited connectivity options aren't a problem for you, this is a small yet upgradeable choice.